zlsa/wasp-book/src/atmospheric-entry.md

 will begin the startup sequence in preparation for the landing burn.

 "Standing by for flap retract," calls out Jase.
-"I'll watch the port A engine, see if anything falls off of it."
+"I'll watch the port A engine, check for anything falling off."
 Despite his weak attempt at humor, he sounds strained.
 I'm pretty sure he'll be asking for a raise soon.